Orcapt/orca-pip/docs/guides/LAMBDA_DEPLOY_GUIDE.md

 docker build -f Dockerfile.lambda -t my-agent:latest .
 ```

-**Note:** You don't need to push to ECR manually! `orca ship` will handle the ECR push automatically.
+**Note:** You don't need to push to ECR manually! `orcapt ship` will handle the ECR push automatically.

 ---